Cosmian/cosmian_vm/README.md

 In that example, [`cosmian_helloworld`](https://github.com/Cosmian/helloworld-service) is the name of the application (as a `supervisor` service).
 - `decrypted_folder` stands for the directory where the application expects to find its decrypted configuration file (which should be located into an encrypted RAMFS)
 - `encrypted_secret_app_conf` stands for the location where `cosmian_vm_agent` stores the application configuration encrypted

+Note that the Cosmian VM is configured with a tmpfs directory: `/mnt/cosmian_vm/data` (size=512MB).
+The application can put volatile data in it.
+They are encrypted due to the fact that the RAM is encrypted.
+If you change the value of `decrypted_folder`, make sure to create a tmpfs to keep the encryption property of the data located in it.

 Now, you can provide the secret file from your localhost to the Cosmian VM as follow: